 - Hoarseness and a persistent cough or fluctuations in the voice

-In more serious cases, GORD may well be caused by a stomach abnormality known as a hiatus hernia.
+In more serious cases, GORD may well be caused by a stomach abnormality known as a hiatus hernia which may require hernia treatment.

 This would mean that the upper part of the stomach and the LOS have moved above the diaphragm – the muscle separating the stomach from the chest.
 The result is that acid backs up into the oesophagus, causing acid reflux symptoms.